 About our reviews

 Our company reviews are powered by hundreds of hours of research.
-To evaluate and rank cash home-buying companies, we analyzed thousands of customer reviews, secret-shopped each company, and looked to publicly available data for indicators of offer quality, customer service, fees vs. value provided, trustworthiness, and more.
-Whenever possible, we also talked to customers, company reps, and industry professionals (such as real estate agents) who've had direct experience working with the brand.
+To evaluate cash home buyers, we analyze publicly available data and 3rd-party customer reviews for indicators of offer quality, customer service, fees vs. value provided, trustworthiness, and more.
+Whenever possible, we also talk to customers, company reps, and industry professionals (such as real estate agents) who have direct experience working with the brand.